 FIG. 14.4 At some speeds during passive swimming (i.e., where the body is dragged through the water), wave cancellation and summation affect wave height and thus wave drag.
 As such, wave drag does not increase constantly.
 However, active drag measured during swimming is always lower than, or equal to, drag recorded under passive conditions.
-It has been suggested therefore that arm action and body roll (i.e., good swimming technique) reduce wave drag.
+It has therefore been suggested that swimming technique strongly influences wave drag.

-It has been demonstrated that highly-trained swimmers create smaller waves compared to less-skilled swimmers (Takamoto et al., 1985), which strongly suggests that swimming technique might be an important factor influencing wave drag (see Figure 14.5).
-While it is not clear exactly what techniques influence wave drag the most, one hypothesis is that increasing the effective body length, by stretching the arm in front of the body at the end of the recovery phase (before propulsion), will reduce wave drag, since wave drag is greatest when the wave distance equals the body length.
-The arm might also cause earlier separation of the oncoming flow, reducing the pressure at the front of the head, and therefore minimise wave build-up, a bit like the bulbous front end of a ship minimises wave formation (see Figure 14.6).
+It has been demonstrated that highly trained swimmers create smaller waves compared to less-skilled swimmers (Takamoto et al., 1985), which strongly suggests that swimming technique might be an important factor influencing wave drag (see Figure 14.5).
+While it is not clear exactly what techniques influence wave drag the most, one hypothesis is that increasing the effective body length, by stretching the arm in front of the body at the end of the recovery phase (before propulsion), will reduce wave drag since wave drag is greatest when the wave distance equals the body length.
+The arm might also cause earlier divergence of the oncoming flow, reducing the pressure at the front of the head and therefore minimising wave build-up, a bit like the bulbous front end of a ship minimises wave formation (see Figure 14.6).